 Sauce the ribs:

-Place the ribs onto the smoker and brush with your favorite BBQ sauce.
+• Place the ribs back onto the grill grate of the smoker and brush with your favorite BBQ sauce.
 We love our homemade keto bbq sauce.

-- To make keto 3-2-1 ribs, use avocado mayo, Choczero syrup, and sugar-free BBQ sauce.
+• To make this a low-carb easy 3-2-1 ribs recipe, use avocado mayo, Choczero syrup, and sugar-free BBQ sauce.

-- For an in-depth tutorial on how to smoke ribs, check out this article by Girls Can Grill!
+• For an in-depth tutorial on how to smoke ribs on a traditional charcoal grill, check out this article by Girls Can Grill!

 How To Serve 3-2-1 Ribs